AntonioFeijaoUK/real-unicorns-com/docs/index.md

 You also need something from this page.
 Maybe you read it already.

-If you need a hint to decypher it...
+If you need a hint to decipher it...
 "Julius Caesar, was a Roman dictator..."

 ### When you find it

 When you find it, ssh into to it and them game begins!
-Note the login messange.
+Note the login message.

 Can you now find the password that decrypts the first file to reveal the hidden message?